NjorogeMaurice/ContactManagement/README.md

 php artisan migrate --seed
 ```

-### 6. Serve the Application
+## Running the Project

-You can serve the application using the built-in Laravel server:
+You can serve/run the application using the built-in Laravel server:

 ```bash
 php artisan serve
 ```

-Open your browser at http://localhost:8000.
+Then open your browser at http://localhost:8000.